learningequality/kolibri/docs-developer/architecture/frontend_architecture.rst

   const vue = require('kolibri.lib.vue');
   const coreBase = require('kolibri.coreVue.components.coreBase');

-Adding additional globally-available objects is relatively straightforward due to the `plugin and webpack build system <asset_loading>`_.
+Adding additional globally-available objects is relatively straightforward due to the `plugin and webpack build system </pipeline/frontend_build_pipeline>`_.

 To expose something on the core app, add a key to the object in `apiSpec.js` which maps to an object with the following keys: